MatthewFilipovich/pycharge/docs/source/quickstart/index.rst

 We next construct the simulation function that executes the electrodynamics simulation over 40,000 steps with a time step of ``1e-18`` seconds.
 The helper :func:`~pycharge.simulate` accepts a list of :class:`~pycharge.Source` objects and an array of discrete evaluation times, and returns a function that runs the simulation.
-For best performance, JIT-compile the returned callable with :func:`jax.jit`.
+For best performance, JIT-compile the returned function with :func:`jax.jit`.

 .. plot::
     :context: